gagvirus/an-archer-game/ROADMAP.md

 ### Gameplay Features

-- show stage info
-    - what stage are you on
-    - how many total enemies / remaining enemies are there
 - Ability to un-allocate points
     - Hold Alt then click on stat, shall un-allocate
     - While holding "Alt" key, change the Green "Plus" to a Red "Minus"